About Us

 Research Publications

-CATCR is a research center in Western Australia that focuses on finding new and better ways to treat and detect cancer.
+CATCR is a virtual research center in Western Australia that focuses on finding new and better ways to treat and detect cancer.
 We want to be a leader in cancer research worldwide.
 CATCR do research that helps real people with cancer by using the latest technology.
 We work with other research centers and experts to find better solutions.
 CATCR also teaches people about cancer research and radiation safety so that more people can learn and help fight cancer.

 Colour